/skills/fuz-stack/references/async-patterns

 const each_concurrent: <T>( items: Iterable<T>, concurrency: number, fn: (item: T, index: number) => Promise<void> | void, signal?: AbortSignal, ) => Promise<void>;await each_concurrent( file_paths, 5, // max 5 concurrent deletions async (path) => { await unlink(path); }, );

-Fail-fast: On first rejection, stops spawning new workers and rejects.
-With signal, aborts immediately.
+Fail-fast: On first rejection, stops spawning new workers and rejects; with signal, aborts immediately.

 map_concurrent

-Like each_concurrent but collects results in input order:
+Like each_concurrent, collecting results in input order:

 const map_concurrent: <T, R>( items: Iterable<T>, concurrency: number, fn: (item: T, index: number) => Promise<R> | R, signal?: AbortSignal, ) => Promise<Array<R>>;const results = await map_concurrent( file_paths, 5, // max 5 concurrent reads async (path) => readFile(path, 'utf8'), ); // results[i] corresponds to file_paths[i]